-Belongs to: large waders
+Belongs to: passage waders

 Compare with: black-tailed godwit